 Top Selling Agents Explain How to Do an Open House Right

 Strangers tracking in dirt, peeking in your cabinets, spilling wine on your new sofa.
-Is this an open house, or the start of a bad horror movie?
+Is this an open house or the start of a bad horror movie?

-However, in special cases, an open house can bring the perfect buyer to the table, or drum up enough interest in your home to spark a bidding war.
-The trick is—you have to do the open house right so that your home sells faster and for more money, rather than being a total waste of time and energy.
+The hype around open houses might lead you to believe you have to host one of these events to sell your house.
+In special cases, an open house can bring the perfect buyer to the table, or drum up enough interest in your home to spark a bidding war.
+The trick is — you have to do the open house right so that your home sells faster and for more money, rather than being a total waste of time and energy.

 Step one: Talk to an expert!